Norton Children’s Cancer Institute

 Submit request or call to make an appointment.

-Winning the battle against pediatric cancer takes a team approach — a team with the strength of many disciplines working together to provide advanced pediatric cancer treatment.
+Winning the battle against pediatric cancer takes a team approach — a team with the strength of many disciplines working together to provide advanced pediatric cancer treatment along with supportive care for the whole family.

 “It is easy to smile when life rolls along like a sweet song, but worthy are these children who are able to keep their smile and be joyful when things in their life have gone so wrong.”